-The building itself is highly rational building, based on a straightforward layout.
-On ground level a large public hall is embedded in the greenery.
-On top of it the auxiliary functions are stacked forming a compact tower.
-It’s sober brick facade features large arched openings, providing impressive views on the surrounding landscape.
-The top floor is conceived as a public roof terrace, where visitors can scan the area - just like watchers at the gate.
+For the new entrance pavilion for the estate of Gaasbeek we designed a small tower.
+It acts as a first architectural encounter in the sequence of ‘folies’ scattered throughout the parks and gardens surrounding the Castle.
+Standing along the road, it allows for easy recognition as a starting point for a visit to the domain.
+The layout of the quirky building is highly rational: on ground level a large public hall is embedded in the greenery, stacked on top are the auxiliary functions.
+Its sober brick facade features large arched openings, providing impressive views on the surrounding landscape.
+The top floor is conceived as a public roof terrace, where visitors can scan the area - much like watchmen at the gate.

 Location: BE, Gaasbeek Client: Flemish government Surface: 500 sqm Result: Competition

 Team: Jasper Stevens, Karel Verstraeten, Adrian Verhoijsen, Samuele Xompero Consultants: UTIL, HP engineers, Atelier Arne Deruyter, Daidalos Images: Eva Le Roi & FELT